 Weld Food Bank serves as a clearing house and as such is the only food bank operating within our county.
 As a food bank, our primary focus is to supply food to our 100 partner agencies.
 Client contact occurs primarily at our Greeley offices, but it also occurs throughout the county with distribution sites in New Raymer, Grover, and Ft.
 Lupton.
 Our member agencies take food from our warehouse to feed low-income people in the most rural areas of our county, such as New Raymer and Grover.

 WFB serves a variety of clientele including single parents, working families, the disabled, seniors, homeless and any resident in need.
-70% of Weld Food Bank client households have one employed adult.
-41% of clients we have a high school diploma and 16% have some college or a 4 year degree.
-74% of households we served had to choose between paying for food and paying for utilities.
+73% of Weld Food Bank client households have at least one adult who is either working, retired or disabled.
+77% of households said at one point they had to choose between paying for food and paying for utilities.
 71% of households visited Weld Food Bank for an emergency food box only one or two times.